 takes us to the starfish at El Cielo.

 Stingray!
 I shout.
 I’ve just landed in the water on one side of the boat.
 Our guide is at the end of the boat.
 Everyone come this side! he shouts, indicating the other side of the boat.
 Stingray!
 I shout again.
 But no one hears me, and anyway by this time it has disappeared into the sea grass.
 I join the others and we follow our guide to the starfish.
 They are everywhere.
 Our guide picks one up, and we are allowed to hold it.
 It’s rigid.
-It occurs to me that it’s plastic.
-I even look online for “Cozumel starfish scam” but nothing comes up.
-All the snorkelling tours go to El Cielo to see the starfish.
-It’s one of the highlights of the tour.
-And there they are, all motionless and rigid.
+All the starfish I’ve ever seen are soft, but not these ones.
+It’s one of the highlights of the tour, seeing and touching these bright tangerine starfish, all motionless and rigid.

 Years ago, back in Australia, my family rented a house at the beach for a couple of weeks.
 One morning I looked out over the end of the deck to the house next door.
 There on the lawn was an echidna.
 It’s so unusual to see them in the open in daylight.
 I called the others and we all watched it for a while.
 Then I went over to the garden where it was.
 I went closer and closer.
 It never moved.
 Finally I went right up to it.
 It was plastic!
 We had all been fooled.
-The starfish remind me of the echidna.
+The starfish remind me of the echidna, but they are not plastic.

 We travel a little further after the starfish and all flop into the water to play in one of the most beautiful places in the world.